mitchellkolb/java-ball-game/README.md

 In this project, we apply

-### Literature Review
-In this we drew inspiration from various sources, including video tutorials online for

 ### Technical Plan
 The project employs a

 ### Implementation Details

 #### Files and Structure
 - `game.py`: Contains the racing game environment and controls the car's movement.